 “You shall love the Lord your God with all your heart, with all your soul, and with all your strength.”
 Deuteronomy 6:5

-In the book of Deuteronomy, God gives Moses (and us) His greatest commandment.
-I’m sure you’ve heard it.
+In the book of Deuteronomy, God gives Moses His greatest commandment.

 “You shall love the Lord your God with all your heart, with all your soul, and with all your strength.”

-You might even recall Jesus repeating this commandment in Matthew 22:36, but He adds a bit more.
+Jesus repeats this commandment in Matthew 22:36, but He adds a bit more.

 “’You shall love the Lord your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘You shall love your neighbor as yourself.’
 On these two commandments hang all the Law and the Prophets.”

-It’s obvious here the Great Commandment is seriously important.
-But, unless you are Jewish, you probably don’t know what came before God gave this commandment.
+Because Jesus repeats it, we know the Great Commandment must be very important.
+But, unless you are Jewish, you probably do not know what came immediately before God first gave Moses this commandment.

 What is Shema?

-The Shema (pronounced “shmah”) is considered the most essential prayer in all of Judaism.
-Reciting it daily with your eyes covered is even considered by devout Jews to be a Biblical commandment.
+The Shema (pronounced “shmah”) is considered the most essential declaration of faith in all of Judaism.
+Reciting it daily with your eyes covered is even considered by devout Jews to be a biblical commandment.

 The Shema is central to daily morning and evening prayers, but it’s also spoken at the conclusion of Yom Kippur, the Jewish New Year, during Shabbat (Sabbath) services, and when one is close to death.
 Many parents recite the Shema during bedtime prayers with their children.